roossh/herbarium/README.md

 ![alt text](earlybuild.png)

+Code needs some clean-up, which will be underway as soon as all of the main functionality has been added.

 ## 3D

 3D models are being created in Blender.
 Then exported as GLTF and loaded using React Three Fiber (R3F).